"Over 4 million deaths worldwide occur as a result of a toxic indoor environment."

 Some things you can do to reduce indoor air pollution and improve your indoor air quality include:

 - If you have a wood-burning stove or wood-burning fireplace, use only dry, seasoned wood

 - Invest in an air ionizer or purifier or both

 - Fill your indoor space with houseplants

-Also, remember to take steps to preventinflammation and damage caused by free radicals, toxins and other pollutants, includingeating foods that fight against inflammation and takingSmarter Curcumin to ensure you are getting the support your body needs to fight inflammation and damage resulting from pollution andtoxins in our environment.
+Also, remember to take steps to help discourageinflammation and damage caused by free radicals, toxins and other pollutants, includingeating foods that promote normal inflammation responses and takingSmarter Curcumin to help support your body's defense against damaging pollution andtoxins in our environment.